sqlpad/sqlpad/docs/_pages/v2-beta.md

 ---
-title: "SqlPad 2.0.0 BETA"
+title: "SQLPad 2.0.0 BETA"
 ---

-## SqlPad 2.0.0-beta.3 is now available on npm!
+## SQLPad 2.0.0-beta.3 is now available on npm!

-Over the last couple months I've taken some time to update SqlPad.
+Over the last couple months I've taken some time to update SQLPad.
 These updates include code cleanup, user interface/experience updates, and some new features.
 While the work isn't finished, it is ready for preview.
 I'm anticipating a few more updates throughout the month, with a stable release published October.